 Is that what you are looking for in an employee?

-Perhaps it’s the ’agile’ bit that seems attractive to 21st century job advertisers, but that’s a boring buzzword for another day.
+Perhaps it’s the ‘agile’ bit that seems attractive to 21st century job advertisers, but that’s an extremely boring buzzword for another day.

 Advice: Explain what you really want.
 The best potential applicants will probably steer clear of ‘ninja’ vacancies and take their skills elsewhere.

 While you’re here… also think twice about seeking applicants who are prepared to answer to the description of: ‘rockstar’, ‘superstar’, ‘superhero’, ‘guru’, or just generally ‘awesome’.